Nike-Inc/cerberus-doc-site/docs/administration-guide/creating-an-environment.md

     --lambda-name CLOUD_FRONT_SG_GROUP_IP_SYNC

-## Create the Lambda function and subscribe the ip topic
+## Create the Lambda function and subscribe it to the AWS IP change topic

-Now that we created a Lambda that can auto update the ingress of Security Groups on ELBs that are tagged appropriately, lets subscribe to AWS topic that they publish to, when ever their IP space changes.
+Now that we created a Lambda that can auto update the ingress of Security Groups on ELBs that are tagged appropriately, lets subscribe to AWS topic that they publish to, when their IP space changes.
 So that we keep those Security Groups up-to-date.

     cerberus -e demo -r us-west-2 create-cloud-front-security-group-updater-lambda